gautham-umasankar/Cross-Resonance-Numerics-Old/README.md

 # Cross-Resonance-Numerics
-A Python (QuTiP) based simulation to quantify cross resonance gate infidelity
+A Python (QuTiP) based simulation to quantify cross resonance gate infidelity.
+This has a general Python Class to simulate cross resonance gates between any two qubits in an arbitrary quantum processor.
+The Class has methods to extract gate infidelity and quantify error due to leakage and due to imperfect rotation.
+The Jupyter Notebook has details written inside.
+Documentation is still ongoing.